NE5532: NE5534

 The 5534 single operational amplifier is schematically identical to one half the 5532, with marginally different values of the internal compensation capacitors.
 The difference, however, is large enough to decompensate the amplifier.
 The 5534 is stable only at closed-loop gain of 3 and more.
 The slew rate is accordingly higher, typically 13 V/μs compared to 9 V/μs of the 5532; the unity gain crossover frequency is also higher, at around 30–50 MHz.
 The unity gain bandwidth of 10 MHz, same as for the 5532, is quoted for a fully compensated amplifier (implying the use of an external compensation capacitor).
 The input-referred noise densities are marginally lower.
 In practical applications, particularly large professional audio consoles, these advantages were not as important as was the added complexity, so the single 5534 did not see as much use as the dual 5532.
-The third IC in the family, the dual decompensated 5533, has been long discontinued.
+The third IC in the family, the dual uncompensated 5533, has been long discontinued.

 For unity-gain stability, the 5534 requires an external compensation capacitor of at least 22 pF for the non-inverting circuit, and 11 pF or more for the inverting circuit.
 Compensation inevitably decreases slew rate, compromising response to fast signal transients.
 This is unimportant in audio equipment, where the worst-case, theoretical slew rate at maximum output swing barely exceeds 2 V/μs.
 In more demanding applications, stability and high slew rate may be maintained simultaneously with the help of a lead-lag RC network between the 5534 inputs.
 The corner frequency of lead-lag network is normally selected at around 3–5 MHz, one decade below the unity gain crossover frequency.
 The regular compensation capacitor must remain, but its value can be safely decreased to 3 pF at unity gain.